vapor/docs/docs/fluent/schema.md

 |`.references`|Requires that this field's value match a value in the referenced schema.
 See [foreign key](#foreign-key)|
 |`.identifier`|Denotes the primary key.
 See [identifier](#identifier)|

+!!! tip
+    If you're using a `.required` field, especially if you're updating a schema rather than creating it, you might need to set a default value, this is done via `.sql(.default("default value"))`.

 ### Identifier

 If your model uses a standard `@ID` property, you can use the `id()` helper to create its field.
 This uses the special `.id` field key and `UUID` value type.